sbslee/notes/OpenSSH.md

     User user_name
 ```

-You can now access the server by (you still need to enter your password):
+Here, `host_id` is the nickname that will be used for `ssh` and `host_name` can be an IP address or an actual host name in the server.
+Lastly, `user_name` is your user ID for the server.
+After the configuration file is saved, you can access the server by (you still need to enter your password):

 ```
 ssh host_id